jlewi/foyle/docs/content/en/docs/blog/observability.md

 ---

-[Foyle ](https://foyle.io/)is an open source assistant I’m building to help software developers deploy and operate software.
+[Foyle](https://foyle.io/)is an open source assistant I’m building to help software developers deploy and operate software.
 One of Foyle's central premises is that creating a UX that implicitly captures human feedback is critical to building AIs that effectively assist us with operations.
+This post describes how Foyle uses existing logging libraries and patterns to capture human feedback.

 ## The Problem